 By Bill Minahan | January 11, 2019 | 0 Comments

-I found a great article in SecurityWeek by Alastair Paterson, the CEO of Digital Shadows.
-Could not have said it better myself, and he alerted everyone about an attack vector that was even a new one to me: email archives.
+I found a great article in SecurityWeek by Alastair Paterson, the CEO of Digital Shadows, that warned about a new email scam.
+I could not have said it better myself.
+Paterson alerted everyone to new email scams that are even new to me.

 1. Paying for access.
-It’s common for accounts to be shared and sold across criminal forums, and the emails of finance departments and CEO/CFOs are no exception.
+It’s common for accounts to be shared and sold across criminal forums.
+The emails of finance departments and CEO/CFOs are no exception.
 It’s even possible to outsource this work to online actors who will acquire company credentials for a percentage of earnings or a set fee beginning as low as $150.

 2. Getting lucky with previously compromised credentials.
-Individuals will often reuse passwords across multiple accounts.
-In our research we’ve detected more than 33,000 finance department email addresses exposed within our own third-party data breach repository 83 percent of which had passwords associated.
-With many email and password combinations of finance department email accounts already compromised, cyber-criminals can get lucky.
+As I’ve discussed before, individuals will often reuse passwords across multiple accounts.
+In our research, we’ve detected more than 33,000 finance department email addresses exposed within our own third-party data breach repository 83 percent of which had passwords associated.
+With many email and password combinations of finance department email accounts already compromised, cybercriminals can get lucky.

 3. Searching across misconfigured archives and file stores.
 Inboxes, particularly those of finance departments and CEO/CFOs, are replete with financially-sensitive information such as contract scans, purchase orders, and payroll and tax documents.
-This information can be used for fraud or re-sold on forums and marketplaces.
+Then, someone uses it for fraud or re-sells it on a criminal forum.
 The sad reality is that there’s no need to go to a dark web market when sensitive data is available for free on the open web.
 Employees and contractors sometimes turn to easy, rather than secure, ways of archiving their emails.
-We identified that more than 12.5 million email archive files and 50,000 emails that contained “invoice”, “payment” or “purchase order” have been exposed due to unauthenticated or mis-configured file stores.
+We identified that more than 12.5 million email archive files and 50,000 emails that contained “invoice”, “payment” or “purchase order” have been exposed due to unauthenticated or misconfigured file stores.

-BEC is becoming increasingly profitable for threat actors as organizations are making it easy for adversaries to gain access to the valuable information that sits within these inboxes.
-However, with the right combination of people, processes and technology, organizations can mitigate the risk.”
+However, with the right combination of people, processes, and technology, organizations can mitigate the risk.
 As said, the source of this story is the excellent SecurityWeek site.
-Cross-posted with grateful acknowledgement.
+Cross-posted with grateful acknowledgment.

-aNetworks’ new-school security awareness training platform allows you to run multiple simulated BEC scenarios to do frequent ad-hoc training for high-risk employees.
-Also, Inspect what you Expect.
-Periodically have experts examine your systems to ensure compliance standards are being met.
+aNetworks’ new-school security awareness training platform allows you to run multiple simulated BEC scenarios.
+That way there’s frequent ad-hoc training for high-risk employees.
+Finally, inspect what you expect.
+Have experts examine your systems periodically.
+That way you can be sure your compliance standards are met.